natdudley/natdudley.github.io/_posts/2015-06-18-owning-a-dotnz-domain-safely.markdown

 You'll need to make sure these details are listed for the Domain Owner, Administrative Contact and Technical Contact.
 These are all listed.

+Congratulations.
+You now own a domain without exposing your personal details.

 \* This policy will be reviewed this year.
 Hopefully it will change.